 Wh-questions like How much did you drink a day? are used to elicit specific information and reflect an unknowing stance.
 This particular question presupposes that the respondent drank a certain amount daily.
 The initial response may include approximations and expressions of uncertainty (e.g., about, I don’t know, three litres maybe?), indicating a lack of precise knowledge.
 Eventually, the respondent provides a more concrete answer (e.g., But I had a lot), demonstrating a shift from uncertainty to a clearer epistemic position.
 This sequence highlights how wh-questions drive conversations forward by seeking detailed information and gradually resolving uncertainty.

 Polar questions requiring a yes or no response often aim to confirm or disconfirm information.
 An example like Is Ulrich here? implies that the questioner has some prior knowledge or assumption but seeks confirmation.
 This type of question can align with a tentative Knowing position or indicate an Uncertain stance, depending on how it is framed and the context of the conversation.
 If the speaker’s intonation suggests doubt, the question shifts towards the Uncertain position.
-In such cases, the speaker’s tone and choice of words can significantly impact the interpretation of the question, making it a powerful tool for subtle negotiation of knowledge states.
+In such cases, the speaker’s tone and choice of words can significantly impact the interpretation of the question, making it a powerful tool for a subtle negotiation of knowledge states.
 This ability to convey doubt or certainty through intonation and framing underscores the complexity and flexibility of polar questions in managing epistemic stances.

 Alternative questions present multiple options and seek clarification or choice among them.
 For example, Is Ulrich here or there? reflects an Uncertain stance, as the questioner presents possible alternatives but does not assert any option confidently.
 The speaker’s uncertainty is clear, and the question structure itself indicates a need for the respondent to provide clarity.
 These questions can serve to narrow down possibilities and guide the conversation towards a more specific focus, thereby facilitating a more detailed exploration of the topic at hand.
 By presenting multiple options, alternative questions encourage respondents to engage more deeply with the content, revealing their own epistemic positions and contributing to a richer, more nuanced dialogue.